DimonSmart/LocalOllamaMCPServer/README.md

 ## Configuration

-The server supports multiple Ollama connections via `appsettings.json` or environment variables.
+The server supports multiple Ollama instances through configuration.
+You can configure connections using either `appsettings.json` or environment variables.

-### appsettings.json
+### Configuration via appsettings.json

-You can configure multiple servers in `appsettings.json`.
-The `DefaultServerName` determines which server is used if `connection_name` is not provided.
+Create or edit `appsettings.json` in the tool's installation directory.
+The `DefaultServerName` specifies which server to use when `connection_name` is not provided in tool calls.

 ```json
 {